paritybit-ai/XFL/docs/en/source/development/algos_dev.rst

         """
         Returns:
-            OrderedDict: data after aggregation.
+            OrderedDict: result after aggregation.
         """

-- broadcast data to all leaf node
+- broadcast data to all the leaf nodes

 .. code-block:: python